elizabeth-poggie/elizabeth-poggie/_content/notes/08-W24-intro-to-programming.md

 # Exercise

-write a flowgorithm program that takes an `int` as input and prints an empty square.
+Write a flowgorithm program that takes an `int` as input and prints an empty square.
 For example, if i enter the number `4`, i should see:

 ```cs
 ++++